redstone99/hass-alert2/README.md

 For either condition alert mode, hysteresis is available via the `delay_on_secs` parameter.
 If specified, the alert starts firing once the "on" criteria have been satisfied for the time interval specified.
 This is similar in motivation to the `skip_first` option in the old Alert integration.

 The `supersedes` parameter specifies a hierarchical relationship between related condition alerts.
-If an alert is firing, notificaitons will be skipped for other alerts below it in the hierarchy.
+If an alert is firing, notifications will be skipped for other alerts below it in the hierarchy.
 An example might be one alert if the front door is open, and another superseding alert if the door is open and it's cold outside.

 ### Event alerts